Politics

 Neither the ancient pessimists who saw humans as pawns of destiny, nor modern picketers who think all problems are problems of willpower, are correct.
 We possess the power of gods but we administer it with the ignorance of mortals.
 Electing politicians is like electing which passenger should take the controls of a plummeting airplane.
 Everything depends on who is chosen and which buttons he pushes, but which buttons he pushes depends more on luck than skill.

-During campaign seasons, like many people, I tire of the candidates' attack ads and mutual rummaging through one another's past sins.
+During campaign seasons, I tire of the candidates' attack ads and mutual rummaging through one another's past sins.
 Such faultfinding, most of it false or exaggerated, seems not only mean-spirited but also petty and immature, like children too eager to tattle.
-One expects rudeness from taxi drivers or football fans, but it seems incongruous coming from men and women seeking the highest offices of government.
-Do we call ourselves a civilized country, and are these bickering barbarians to be our leaders?
-But then I remember the old days, when would-be kings, backed by armies instead of campaign teams, rode out to bloody battles, took their rival's children captive, and cut off each other's heads to gain the crown.
-From murder and kidnap, to mere lying and slandering.
+One expects rudeness from taxi drivers or football fans, but not from men and women seeking the highest offices of government.
+Are these self-promoting finger-pointers to be the leaders of nations?
+But then I remember the old days, when would-be kings, backed by armies instead of campaign teams, rode out to bloody battles, took their rival's children captive, and cut off each other's head to gain the crown.
+From murder and kidnap, to mere lies and slander.
 Civilization is making progress.

 Since people speak of the rights of the unborn, why not the rights of the unconceived?
 They are a vast and voiceless class in our ovaries and testicles.
 Their numbers are numberless: every possible combination of every egg and sperm in the world.
 One needs advanced mathematics to tally the lives that could be.
 We abort these lives every moment of not having sex.
 When a couple comes home from work too tired for lovemaking, they are choosing television over a child's existence.
 When teenagers hold in their hormones to please their preacher, they deprive an unborn soul the chance of heaven.
 In refusing to fuse their gametes on sidewalks and subways, strangers stunt the progress of humanity, out of mere propriety.